marcellin-me/blog/_posts/2017-05-27-react-typescript.md

 ### use cases

 * TypeScript is good for big JavaScript projects which are maintained by multiple developers
-* React can be a good replacement for jQuery, it component based structure provides clean and readable code.
+* React can be a good replacement for jQuery, its component based structure provides clean and readable code.

 <!-- {% gist mmistakes/6589546 %} -->